baggepinnen/BasisFunctionExpansions.jl/README.md

 The non-linear model fits the data much better!

-We also note that if we knew in advance that the system is linear with a non-linearity on the input, we could do this in a lightly more efficient way by incorporating lagged values of `y` directly in the regressor, instead of expanding the lagged values of `y` in a BFE.
+We also note that if we knew in advance that the system is linear with a non-linearity on the input, we could do this in a slightly more efficient way by incorporating lagged values of `y` directly in the regressor, instead of expanding the lagged values of `y` in a BFE.
+If we knew the exact non-linearity, we could simply transform our measured signal `u` and use it as input.
+With the LPV model, however, we can estimate the shape of the non-linearity.

 ## LPV State-space modeling
 We can also estimate a state-space model with varying coefficient matrices, i.e. a model on the form